Rapid, Unpredictable, Paradoxical, and Tangled

 1. Nurturing and Practicing Learning Agility

 CCL’s George Hallenbeck defines learning agility as: “the ability and willingness to learn from experience and subsequently apply that learning to perform successfully under new and challenging conditions.”
 Hallenbeck goes on to say: “It is an essential skill for leaders during times of change when both problems and their solutions lack clarity.”
+In short, great leaders are great learners.

 In the RUPT environment, we don’t have the luxury of relying entirely on sending our leaders through leadership development experiences.
 Instead, we need to see real-life challenges and mentoring as part of the 70-20-10 model of leadership development.